-The AZ-220 Microsoft Azure IoT Developer certification exam tests and validates your expertise as an Azure Internet of Things (IoT) Developer.
+The Microsoft Azure IoT Developer certification exam (AZ-220) tests and validates your expertise as an Azure Internet of Things (IoT) Developer.
 Passing this exam will earn you the Microsoft Certified: Azure IoT Developer Specialty certification.
-If you are an IoT developer moving to the cloud, or an Azure developer moving towards IoT, then this is the certification for you!
+If you are an IoT developer in the cloud, or an Azure developer moving towards IoT, then this is the certification for you!

-The Microsoft Certified: Azure IoT Developer Specialty certification is the FIRST Cloud Internet of Things (IoT) developer certification from the big cloud providers.
-At the time of releasing this exam, neither Amazon or Google offer an IoT Developer certification for their platforms.
+The Microsoft Certified: Azure IoT Developer Specialty certification was the FIRST Cloud Internet of Things (IoT) developer certification from the big cloud providers.
 If you want to be at the cutting edge of one of the hottest areas in software development, then you definitely want to earn the Microsoft Certified: Azure IoT Developer Specialist certification!

 Certification Target Audience

-The key job responsibilities of an Azure IoT Developer include the following:
+The key job responsibilities of an Microsoft Azure IoT Developer include the following: